Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Results

-Taking the inverse cosine to estimate the inclination angle $\phi$ given the Lorentz factor $\gamma$ and the Doppler factor $\delta$:

-For the present HyMoRS sample, we estimated the inclination angle assuming $\rm \gamma = 5$ and estimated the Doppler factor ($\delta$) using Equation \ref{equ:inclination}.
+For the present HyMoRS sample, we estimated the inclination angle assuming $\rm \gamma = 5$ and using estimated Doppler factor ($\delta$) from Equation \ref{equ:delta1}.
 We present the estimates of $\delta$ and $\phi$ in Columns 21 and 22 of Table \ref{tab:table1}.
 In Figure \ref{fig:inc}, we present the distribution of the estimated inclination angle (\(\phi\)) of HyMoRSs in the present work.
 The Doppler factor ($\delta$) for HyMoRSs ranges from 0.36 to 2.16 with a mean value of 1.0 and a median of 0.95.
-The estimated inclination angle for the present HyMoRS sample varies between 22.15$^\circ$ to 63.46$^\circ$ with a mean value of 38.35$^\circ$ and a median of 36.27$^\circ$.
+The estimated inclination angle for the present HyMoRS sample varies between 22$^\circ$ to 63$^\circ$ with a mean value of 38$^\circ$ and a median of 36$^\circ$.
+These values are consistent with expectations for unbeamed radio galaxies observed at moderate viewing angles.
+For HyMoRS specifically, VLBI studies by \citet{Ce13} found similarly low Doppler factors and large viewing angles, and showed no systematic connection between parsec-scale jet orientation and the FR I or FR II side.
+More recent work \citep{Ha20,Stroe22} has highlighted the dominant role of environmental asymmetries in shaping hybrid morphologies.
+Taken together, this suggests that while our estimates provide a useful comparative reference, they should be regarded as approximate indicators rather than precise determinations of the beaming properties of HyMoRS.

-\subsubsection{Core dominance factor}
+\subsubsection{Core Dominance Factor}

 The \textit{core dominance factor} (\( CDF \)) is a key parameter in quantifying the relative strength of the core emission compared to the extended radio structure.
 A higher \( CDF \) value suggests a stronger, possibly Doppler-boosted core, while a lower \( CDF \) indicates that most of the emission originates from the extended structure.
 This is particularly useful in studying the hybrid morphology of radio sources, where one side may show stronger emission due to environmental or relativistic effects.
 It is defined as the ratio of the core flux density to the extended flux density: